 Tis the season for crib sheets and caffeine!
 This has to be one the craziest times of the year – EXAMS!

-Bringing my studies up North with me, has given me a new outlook on this exam season.
-University is hard, and there is no denying that it is designed to push students academically, socially and physically to their limits.
-For many, the end goal is a degree and to become successful in anything you chose to do.
+University is hard and there is no denying that it is designed to push students academically, socially and physically.
+For many, the end goal is a degree.
 But what if you don’t make it out the other side?
 Nobody seems to talk about that.

-After all, I was used to getting high grades and I didn’t see that changing anytime soon.
+After all, I was used to getting higher grades and I didn’t see that changing anytime soon.
 I learnt VERY quickly in university, this was not the case.
 Classes were longer and mentally draining.
 Professors provided little guidance.
 The content was challenging.
 For the first time in my academic career, I felt unprepared and inadequate.
-Of course, my grades did drop, significantly.
-But for me, the hardest part of this was not the grade drop itself, but the self-doubt that always followed.
-I felt defeated, was I even smart enough to be here?
+Of course, my grades did drop significantly.
+But for me, the hardest part was not the grade drop itself, but the self-doubt that always followed.
+I felt defeated.
+Was I even smart enough to be here?
 What if I fail this class?
 Why am I not doing as well as other people in the course?
 I quickly entered a vortex of self-damaging negativity.

-I was even more frustrated because my body didn’t even feel like it belonged to me anymore – I wasn’t sleeping, eating right, managing my time well and I didn’t know how to study to my benefit.
+I was even more frustrated because my body didn’t even feel like it belonged to me anymore – I wasn’t sleeping, eating right, managing my time well and I didn’t know how to study.
 I remember feeling helpless and I just kept thinking, WHAT THE HELL AM I DOING HERE?!
 We were often warned about a plummeting GPA, but I had no idea the additional obstacles that awaited me in the quiet corner of my dorm room.

-Now, I am in no way saying that I have the perfect study routine or lifestyle habits – because trust me I don’t.
-But one thing I am continually learning is that it will never be necessary to harm yourself in the process of pursuing your education – and this is something that we all need to discuss more.
-No grade, is worth harming yourself over and it is SO important to take care of yourself in the process.
+Now, I am in no way saying that I have the perfect study routine or lifestyle – because trust me, I don’t.
+But one thing that I am continually learning is that it will never be necessary to harm yourself in the process of pursuing your education – and this is something that we all need to discuss more.
+No grade is worth that pain and it is SO important to take care of yourself in the process.

 You don’t need to deprive yourself to be successful!
 SO, please remember this exam season, to take care of yourself first.
 Only you know what your body needs, it is important to listen to it!

-You deserve your best, good luck with exams!
+You deserve the best, good luck with exams!